Girdling Roots: The Strangler That Can Kill Your Trees

 There are many reasons why a tree may not look healthy.
 Insect pests, bacterial and fungal diseases, lack of water or nutrients, winter or storm damage, nearby construction, and improper pruning are some common reasons that many people are familiar with.
 But there’s one cause you may not know about – girdling roots.

-Root girdling is when a tree’s own roots strangle its growth and cut off the flow of water and nutrients from the soil up into the tree’s crown.
+Root girdling is when roots wrap around a tree, strangle its growth, and cut off the flow of water and nutrients from the soil into the tree’s crown.
+The circling roots grow tighter and stronger with each passing year, and will eventually kill the tree unless the problem is dealt with.

 Some tree roots are fine, making an almost invisible network of roots that search for water.
-Others are woody, rigid anchoring roots that store energy reserves, regulate growth, and stabilize the tree to keep it upright.
-You’ve probably encountered both kinds if you’ve tried to dig a hole too close to an existing tree.
+Others are woody, rigid anchoring roots that store energy reserves, regulate tree growth, and stabilize the tree to keep it upright.

 The large, woody roots that grow laterally from the base of a tree’s trunk start becoming woody as soon as a tree develops its trunk wood and expands its branching structure.
 Depending on how well a tree has been planted and how it develops, some of these woody, lateral roots can grow partially above the soil surface.